Apparently, the mayor of San Francisco has done something amazing prior to a television interview.

 Thanks a whole lot.

-You know, we saw Sturdly and I, when he was telling me that he was going to suspend himself at the top of the hour.
+You know, we saw Snerdley and I, when he was telling me that he was going to suspend himself at the top of the hour, what was it, Fox?

-I'm not sure where it was, but a uh a teacher stood by, did nothing, and watched why it while a fight between two twelve-year-old girls broke out.
+I'm not sure where it was, but a teacher stood by, did nothing, and watched while a fight between two 12-year-old girls broke out.

-And uh one of the uh one of the girls in the crowd watching uh video taped it with cell phone, or recorded it with the with a cell phone, a quality wasn't too.
+And one of the girls in the crowd watching videotaped it with a cell phone or recorded it with a cell phone.

-But the teacher's getting all kinds of grief here uh for standing around watching this and then not doing anything to uh stop it.
+But the teacher's getting all kinds of grief here for standing around watching this and then not doing anything to stop it.

 And I was reminded of this when Carl was going through the possibilities here with Nan.

-But now, you know, teacher, pe teacher probably afraid of getting sued.
+But now, you know, teacher probably afraid of getting sued.

 If you break this up, you might be choosing sides.

-If you break it up, you might hurt one of the twelve-year-olds.
+If you break it up, you might hurt one of the 12-year-olds.

 Teachers can't win in this circumstance.